AhmedAkram96/cronJobs/README.md

 # cronJobs-Scheduler

-In this repo, we are creating a tool through which a developer can add a job wrapped inside a function. along with it's detemined date to be executed at.
+In this repo, we are creating a tool through which a developer can add a job wrapped inside a function. along with its detemined date to be executed at.
 User can specify frequency to which their job execution can follow.

 ## Run the app with Docker:

 1. Run `docker build -t jobScheduler .`
 2. Run `docker run jobScheduler`

-OR, We have added github action workflow in this repo to build and push the docker image to dockerhub:
+OR, We have added github actions workflow in this repo to build and push the docker image to dockerhub:

 1. Run `docker run 3715016/cron-job-scheduler:latest`